TalaoDAO/sandbox-doc/docs/source/integration.rst

 Overview
 ========

 Internet applications suffer from the lack of proper identity management.
-If TCP/IP had been imagined after the publication of the RSA algorithm, it is likely that we would have a public key associated with each of the communication cards of our computers.
+TCP/IP was designed as a network of networks with the sole purpose of identifying machines and not their users.
-The rise of the web in the 90s favored the emergence of servers that concentrated user access and capitalized on the data stored to the point of being today the identity providers of a significant part of humanity.
+The rise of the web in the 90s favored the emergence of servers that concentrated user access and capitalized on stored data to the point of being today the identity providers of a significant part of humanity. .
-The GAFAMs set up an identity layer above TCP/IP because there was none and we all missed it.
+The GAFAMs implemented an identity layer above TCP/IP because there was none and we all missed it.

 For about ten years now, the concern for the protection of personal data has become a major subject for policies and new paths have been opened up, such as in particular the concepts of
 Self Sovereign Identity (SSI) which allows everyone to have their data in the format electronically as is done for paper data.